 - Service: Page 89 of the AA Big Book states, “Practical experience shows that nothing will so much insure immunity from drinking as intensive work with other alcoholics.”
 This maxim is true in all recovery programs.
 Being of service keeps us sober.

-- Therapy: Most addiction recovery studies find that the best way to stay sober is to combine professional treatment (rehab and/or outpatient therapy) with 12-Step recovery.
+- Therapy: Most addiction recovery studies find that the best way to stay sober is to combine professional treatment (rehab and/or outpatient therapy) with 12-Step recovery and online workgroups.
 The long-term impact of this combination is undeniable.

 - Using the Phone: Most recovering addicts will tell you that the most powerful tool of recovery is the telephone.
 When we are struggling, we pick up the phone and call a friend in recovery who can talk us off the ledge.
 If we struggle with the phone, we can practice by making calls when we’re not struggling, just to see how the other person is doing.